Accounting policies and procedures

 9.2 Staff costs

-9.2.1 Staff costs comprise remuneration expenses, social security tax and fringe benefits and related taxes.
+9.2.1 Staff costs comprise remuneration expenses, social security tax and fringe benefits, and related taxes.

-9.2.2 Remuneration expenses comprise basic salary calculated for the reporting period, additional remuneration, sickness benefits, bonuses, allowances for own employees, remuneration calculated based on contracts under the law of obligations, licence fees and royalties, vacation pay and other expenses associated with contractors regarded equal to remuneration expenses.
-Social tax expenses comprise the cost of social tax calculated on remuneration and unemployment insurance premium paid by the employer.
+9.2.2 Remuneration expenses comprise basic salary accrued for the reporting period, additional remuneration, sickness benefits, bonuses, allowances payable to employees, remuneration calculated on the basis of contracts under the Law of Obligations Act, licence fees and royalties, vacation pay, and other expenses relating to contractors that are treated as remuneration expenses.

 9.3 Other operating expenses